AdamBrutsaert/Haskell/Functor.md

 - **Identity**: `fmap id = id`
 - **Composition**: `fmap (f . g) = fmap f . fmap g`

+These are not enforced by the compiler, so one must be careful when implementing a new instance of `Functor`.

 ## Examples

 ### List